-- (1) The Regulating Plan amends the Town of New Castle Zoning Map and is an integral part of the Article VIII regulations.
-It is hereby established as a dimensionally precise plan that establishes a framework and regulations for the district including the following:
+- (1) The Regulating Plan is an integral part of the Article VIII regulations and is hereby established as a dimensionally precise plan that establishes a framework and egulations for the district including the following:

 - a.
 Public and Private Street Alignments

 - b.
 Open Space Locations and Configurations

 - c.
-Build-to Lines for Buildings
+Build-to-Lines for Buildings

 - d.
 Frontage Occupancy Requirements

 - e.
 Special Urban Design Features

 - f.
 Public and Private Frontage Types

 - g.
 Building Heights

 - h.
 Required Retail Storefront Locations

 - (2) A tiled version of the Regulating Plan follows.
-See Figures 870-01 870-16.
+See Figures 870-01 - 870-16.

-- (3) The precise locations of the lines and boundaries depicted in the Regulating Plan shall be used for compliance with the regulations in this Article VIII.
+- (3) The lines and boundaries depicted in the Regulating Plan are based on, and dimensioned from, the road Right-of-Way.
+Their precise locations shall be used for compliance with the regulations in this chapter.

-- (4) The Build-to Line location shall be measured from the face of curb.

-- (5) The Regulating Plan location and dimension requirements are supplemented by the regulations contained in this § 60-870.
+- (4) The Regulating Plan location and dimension requirements are supplemented by the regulations contained in this §60-870.

-- (6) Discrepancies between a survey and the Regulating Plan may be interpreted by the Development Department.
+- (5) Discrepancies between a survey and the Regulating Plan may be interpreted by the Development Department.

-- (7) Minor Adjustments to the dimensional and/ or numeric requirements contained in the Regulating Plan may be approved as permitted deviations by the Development Department.
+- (6) Minor Adjustments to the dimensional and/ or numeric requirements contained in the Regulating Plan may be approved as permitted deviations by the Development Department.
 Minor Adjustments are defined as: - a.
-Deviations of Public and Private Street Alignments up to 50'. - b.
-Open Space configurations that comply with location requirements and size requirements. - c.
-Build-to Line deviations of 15% or less of the stated dimension. - d.
-Frontage Occupancy deviations of 5% or less of the stated percentages. - (8) Amendments to the Regulating Plan shall be approved by the Town Board and shall be consistent with the requirements of this Article VIII. - (9) New streets in addition to those shown on the Regulating Plan that are consistent with the intent and regulations of this Article shall not be considered an amendment to the Regulating Plan and may be approved by the Development Department.
-See also § 60-890 B.
+Deviations of Public and Private Street Alignments up to 50'. - Open Space configurations that comply with location requirements and size requirements. - c.
+Build-to-Line deviations of 15% or less of the stated dimension. - d.
+Frontage Occupancy deviations of 5% or less of the stated percentages. - (7) Amendments to the Regulating Plan or new Regulating Plans shall be consistent with the requirements of this Article VIII.

-LEGEND Figure 870-01: Key Plan
+LEGEND Figure 870-1: Key Plan